natural/zukai/README.md

 ###### `Model.post('put', callback)`

-Post-put hooks run after the object is successfully saved to the bucket, but before the `put` event is emitted and before the promise is resolved.
+Post-put hooks run after the object is successfully saved to the bucket but before the `put` event is emitted and before the promise is resolved.
 Any error produced by a post-put hook will cause the promise to be rejected.